What effective weapons does the Syrian army use against militants in Idlib

 Idlib is a fairly populated governorate by Syrian standards.
 At least that was before the Civil War, which led to the exodus of hundreds of thousands of refugees from the country.
 The population of Idlib governorate in 2010 amounted to more than 1,5 million people, which is not so small for Syria, in which only 17 million people were living at that time.

-A large number of civilians, the availability of infrastructure facilities - all these circumstances significantly complicate the use of air and missile attacks in Idlib.
-No, they are, of course, applied aviation government troops on the positions of the militants, but the destruction and human casualties are causing accusations against Damascus from Turkey, the United States and Western European countries.
+A large number of civilians, the presence of infrastructure facilities - all these circumstances significantly complicate the application in Idlib aviation and missile strikes.
+No, they are, of course, inflicted by the aviation of government troops on the positions of the militants, but the destruction and human casualties that take place become the reason for accusations against Damascus from Turkey, the United States, and Western Europe.

 In the context of the fighting in Idlib, both the Syrian government forces and the militants and the Turkish army are actively using Tanks and armored vehicles.
 As practice shows, the tanks proved to be good in battles for the settlements of this Syrian province.
 The main tanks used by the Syrian Arab army: T-72 and T-90.
 At one time, the Syrian armed forces occupied sixth place in the world in the number of tanks.
 Of course, now this is far from the case, but the tanks continue to play a very significant role in the Syrian civil war.